 How Do Veneers Work?

-How Do Veneers Work? from Dr. Rolando Cibischino in Hackensack, NJVeneers are an excellent option for individuals seeking a permanent treatment that makes their teeth more attractive.
+How Do Veneers Work? from Precision Smiles in Hackensack, NJVeneers are an excellent option for individuals seeking a permanent treatment that makes their teeth more attractive.
 A smile is often one of the first features noticed about a person; unfortunately, many dental issues can dim that happy look.
 Teeth may become stained from eating and drinking various types of food and drink over time.
 They can also become cracked or chipped while playing sports or participating in activities.
 Thus, many people are looking for a way to enhance their smiles.

 Definition and process